 Your head is up in a natural position, giving you a great view of your surroundings and the road ahead.
 No more neck and back pain from being hunched over.
 Hands, arms, and wrists are comfortable because they are not supporting your weight.
 You slice through the wind faster and easier, due to reduced frontal exposure.
 Handling, cornering, and stopping are more assured due to a significantly lower center of gravity.
 Saddle soreness is not a problem, even at the end of the longest rides.
+Although all recumbents (trike and bicycle styles)

 The bike seems to vanish beneath you as you cruise along, experiencing the scenery (and potential hazards) as never before.
 You’ll find yourself cycling longer and farther than before, and arriving at your destination refreshed.
 Once you’ve experienced a recumbent, it’s difficult to ever go back to a conventional bike!